DanielMelo404/ae-nlb-2021-copy/approach.md

 ## Methods

-For our winning model submission, we trained 100+ neural data transformer models[^our_fork] (per dataset) through Bayesian hyperparameter optimization.
+For our winning model submission, we trained 100+ Neural Data Transformer models[^our_fork] (per dataset) through Bayesian hyperparameter optimization.
 A subset of the available model checkpoints were then ensembled using ensemble averaging.

 Hyperparameter optimization was executed via Ray Tune[^ray_tune] with the scikit-optimize implementation of Bayesian optimization[^ray_tune_bayesian].
 We trained these models on an AWS p3.8xlarge[^p3_instance] instance[^training_times].
 From each trial, one model snapshot was saved for the epoch with the best masked loss, and another for the epoch with the best unmasked loss.
 Once all trials were complete, the validation co-bps[^co_bps] was measured for each checkpoint.